L1SP/xray-16-metal/README.md

 Stopped developing Metal implementation and archived this fork to focus on NVRHI branch.
+All work on metal is in dev branch, but the repo is now only used to create PRs

 <div align="center">
   <p>